VA Education Benefits for Veterans and Active Duty Service Members

-Each year, hundreds of thousands of veterans choose to take advantage of VA Education Benefits while actively serving or go back to school after their military service.
+Each year, hundreds of thousands of active duty service members and veterans choose to take advantage of VA Education Benefits while actively serving or go back to school after their military service.
 For many, it’s the single best way to increase a post-military quality of life.
-Career Technical Institute (CTI) is proud to support veterans by offering its per credit rate for Veterans to just $250 per credit.
+Career Technical Institute (CTI) is proud to support Active Duty & Veterans with a variety of training options.

-CTI offers veterans and active duty veterans a variety of career training options:
+CTI offers a variety of career training options:

 - Help Desk Professional